eradiate/eradiate/docs/rst/getting_started/getting_code.rst

 Getting the code
 ================

+Eradiate relies on the `Git source code management tool <https://git-scm.com/>`_.
-Eradiate depends on multiple external dependencies, some of which (*e.g.* its computational kernel based on
+It also depends on multiple external dependencies, some of which (*e.g.* its computational kernel based on
 `Mitsuba 2 <https://github.com/mitsuba-renderer/mitsuba2>`_) are directly
 referred to using